 01 of 11

 The beauty of the martini is in its simplicity: gin and dry vermouth mixed in your preferred proportions, best stirred, though shaking is not out of line.
 It is the cocktail that is the base for countless other drinks, can be made to your exact specifications, and is considered by many to be the ultimate experience in fine drinking.

 If your martini experience has been limited to the vodka version or the many fruit and cream-filled drinks adorning today's martini menus, then you need to give the original a try at least once.
 Just ensure that your gin is top shelf.

 02 of 11

 Reliable is the best word to describe the gin & tonic.
 It is another obvious, two-ingredient drink and it is the foundation for many other gin highballs.
-This is one that is very difficult to screw up and it is always there when you need it, whether that be at the bar or in your own kitchen.
+This is one that is very difficult to mess up and it is always there when you need it, whether that be at the bar or in your own kitchen.

 The tonic and gin combination is a fantastic one that is on the drier side of soda highballs, which is great if you're tired of all the sugars in today's drinks.
 While there are certainly average gin and tonics along with some fantastic ones, it’s hard to have a horrible gin and tonic.
 That said, a great gin and a premium tonic water will bring this simple drink to another level.